I didn’t think I’d have time to make this happen, but I’m so excited to share my 2019 holiday home tour with you!

 I went ahead and mostly set up the table for our holiday dinner to see how it would look, and so far I’m pretty happy with it.

 The larger table runner is from Home Goods a few years ago, and the smaller runner is from the Target dollar spot recently (was a gift from my sister -in-law Rebecca).
 I love it!

 I love layering runners in different sizes.

-The trees and gold tray are from Target and the candle holders and tea lights are from Dollar Tree from a few years ago.
-I wish I had links.
+The trees and gold tray are from Target and the candle holders and tea lights are from Dollar Tree from a few years ago (link to a similar tray).